djleedke/tweetry-dish/README.md

 Now that the basic environment is set up there are a few other items to consider.
 The first being that you will need to create a keys.py file to hold your Twitter API keys.
 You will need to sign up for a development account w/ Twitter which you can do [here](https://developer.twitter.com/en).

-Create keys.py in the root folder and then add the following in your API keys:
+Create keys.py in the root folder and then add the following:
 ```
 api_key = 'YOUR API KEY'
 api_secret_key = 'YOUR API SECRET KEY'